Kara Del Toro Flaunts Her Curves In A Pink Cardigan & White Miniskirt

 Kara Del Toro sprawled out on a bed in her latest Instagram slideshow, showing off her hourglass figure in a tiny ensemble.
 The Instagram model shared the two-photo set on Tuesday, June 9, much to the delight of her 1.5 million followers.

 She wore a white, lacy bra that was low-cut and sheer, leaving little to the imagination.
 The cups barely covered her chest, which threatened to spill out of the garment.
-She paired the top with a light pink cardigan, tightened with only one button that cinched the ensemble just below her bust.
-The blouse, which gave the austere background a pop of pastel, left her chest exposed, her buxom bust and ample cleavage on full display.
-Fans caught a tiny hint of her toned and tanned midriff.
+She paired the top with a light pink cardigan that was held together with only one button that cinched the ensemble just below her bust.
+The blouse, which gave the austere background a pop of pastel, left her cleavage exposed, and fans also caught a tiny hint of her toned and tanned midriff.

-Kara completed the look with a tight, white miniskirt that matched her lingerie.
-The hem of the skirt was so short it barely covered her thighs.
+Kara completed the look with a tight, white miniskirt that matched her lingerie, and the hem of the skirt was so short that it barely covered her thighs.

-In the first photo of the series, she laid down on her side, propping her body up with one elbow.
-Her legs crossed, and she held an open book in her hands.
-She looked off to the side, her plump pout slightly open, showing off her pearly white teeth.
+In the first photo of the series, she lay down on her side, propping her body up with one elbow.
+Her legs crossed were crossed and she held an open book in her hands while she looked off to the side, her plump pout slightly open, showing off her pearly white teeth.

-The second picture was similar, only in this shot, Kara looked downwards.
-She placed one hand on her upper thigh.
+The second picture was similar, only in this shot, Kara looked downwards and placed one hand on her upper thigh.

 Her brunette locks were parted in the middle and tied into two twin braids that cascaded down her shoulders.
 One lock of hair fell loose, framing her face and tumbling down in a caramel-colored curl.